HGCN-GJS: Hierarchical Graph Convolutional Network with Groupwise Joint Sampling for Trajectory Prediction: Results

-Fig. \ref{fig:visual_sota} showed several examples of the generated trajectories from our model and S-GAN.
-It can be observed that trajectories generated by our method distributed more accurately around the ground truth trajectories (the red trajectories in (i)).
-Trajectories predicted by the proposed model show lower variance for pedestrians moving in groups (the blue trajectories in (ii) and (iii)), due to the constraints introduced by the coherent motion.
-This is particularly noticeable for still pedestrians (e.g. the five still pedestrians in the two groups in (ii)).
-We observed that the S-GAN, generated lower amplitude motions for the HOTEL dataset, while our proposed method gives trajectories that are more consistent with the ground truth (blue trajectories in (iv)).
+Fig. \ref{fig:visual_sota} shows several examples of the generated trajectories from our model, SGAN and STGAT.
+Trajectories generated by our method are distributed more accurately around the ground truth trajectories (the trajectories in (i), (ii) and (iii)).
+Trajectories predicted by the proposed model also show lower variance for pedestrians moving in groups (shown in (iv)), due to the constraints introduced by the coherent motion.
+This is particularly noticeable for still pedestrians (e.g. the still pedestrians in the groups in (ii) (v)).
+We observed that both the SGAN and the STGAT generated lower or higher amplitude motions, while our proposed method gives trajectories that are more consistent with the ground truth (shown in (ii) and (v)).